 Find 80/20 Affordable Housing BuildingsFind 80/20 Affordable Housing Buildings

 Developers of 80/20 apartment buildings are required to post application information at the construction site.
-The program gives preference to applicants who are local to the area in which they are applying, so take a walk around your location to see if any new apartments built that you can apply.
+The program gives preference to local applicants to the area in which they are applying, so take a walk around your location to see if any new apartments are built that you can apply to.

 Developers are also required to advertise the new affordable housing project in a minimum of three publications.
 Keep an eye on Brownstoner and Brick Underground and city-wide newspapers to announce new housing in the program.
 You can also visit the city-run Housing Connect website to find and apply to affordable housing projects.

 When tenants move out of existing 80/20 apartment buildings, landlords must maintain a waiting list of individuals looking to rent the vacant units.
 Call the management companies of buildings you are interested in, and ask to get on the list.
-Because of the high demand and limited housing, we recommend that you apply to 20 or more buildings each year.
+We recommend that you apply to 20 or more buildings each year because of the high demand and limited housing.

-Popular lotteries exist for low-income, middle-income, and mixed-income apartments (the Department for the Aging has additional information on senior housing in each borough).
+Popular lotteries exist for low-income, middle-income, and mixed-income apartments (the Department for the Aging has additional senior housing information in each borough).
 You must fall into the income bracket required for each application you submit.
 Those who win the lottery, however, can remain in their apartment regardless of future income changes.
 Currently available units are always open on HDC’s Now Renting section.
 Each property can receive between 40 – 50 applications, so it is essential to keep watch on HDC and NYC Housing Connect.